oreqizer/oreqizer/content/the-math-of-fitness/index.md

 To make you sleep like a king, you got to have a solid _circadian rhythm_ set up.
-First of all, you have to start sleeping on a roughly _consistent schedule_ and always 7-9h, waking up ideally without an alarm.
+First of all, you have to start sleeping on a roughly _consistent schedule_ and always aim for _sleeping 7-9 hours_, waking up ideally without an alarm.
 Go to sleep between 9pm and 11pm.

 Establish a consistent sleep routine. :moon: Sleep in a _cold room with fresh air_, ideally _without any electronic devices_.
 Here's a checklist of things to